-Learning Area The Arts Length 1 semester --------------- ---------- -------- ------------
+Learning Area The Arts Length 1 semester ------------------------ -------- ------------

 This course will engage the students in the dance genres of Contemporary and Street dance.
-Students will learn and perform dances, create their own and respond to dance works and all of these tasks will be co-constructed with their teacher.
-Students will learn through practical application and be given a number of opportunities to perform what they have learned for a live audience.
+Students will learn and perform dances, create their own dances, and respond to dance works.
+These tasks will all be co-constructed with their teacher.
+Students will learn through practical application and be given several opportunities to perform what they have learned for a live audience.